Dave Mason: Final projects

 In 2008, Mason released his first studio album in more than 20 years, titled 26 Letters 12 Notes.
 He followed up with another album in 2014 called Future's Past.

-As of 2018, Mason continued to perform in the US, including a 2018 tour with Steve Cropper.
+Mason continued to perform regularly in the U.S., including a 2018 tour with Steve Cropper.

-Tenure in Fleetwood Mac

-For a brief period in the mid-1990s, Mason joined Fleetwood Mac and released the album Time with them, in 1995.
-He toured with them over the course of 1994–95, including opening for REO Speedwagon and Crosby, Stills & Nash.
+He released his final album, A Shade of Blues, in 2023.
+Featured on it are his re-imaginings of the Traffic standards “The Low Spark of High Heeled Boys” and “Dear Mr. Fantasy", with guitarist Joe Bonamassa adding distinctive riffs to both tracks.

 Health problems and retirement from touring

-In 2024, Mason announced the cancellation of all of his 2025 tour dates due to "ongoing health challenges."
+In 2024, Mason announced the cancellation of all of his 2025 tour dates due to "ongoing health challenges".
 Though he originally planned to reschedule these dates, he stated in September 2025 that he had scrapped them, and subsequently announced his retirement from touring.
-He further clarified in his statement that he was not retiring from music altogether and would continue to release new material.
+He further clarified in his statement that he was not retiring from music altogether and intended to continue releasing new material.

-Personal life
+Personal life and death

-Mason moved permanently to the United States in 1971, and lived in the Ojai Valley in California for 16 years.
-As of September 2017 he had homes in Carson City, Nevada and Hawaii.
+Mason lived in Southern California from 1969, and in 2017, he owned homes in Carson City, Nevada, and Hawaii.
+As a result of living in America for the majority of his life, he spoke with an American accent in his later years.

+Mason died in his sleep at his home in Gardnerville, Nevada, on 19 April 2026, at the age of 79.
+He was pre-deceased by one son, who died in 2006.
+He was survived by his fourth wife, Winifred Wilson (married 2018, no relation to his mother Nora Wilson), and one daughter.